italohdc/italohdc.github.io/_posts/2018-06-01-snake-q-learning.md

 banner-credits: Illustration of a Q-Table
 ---

-This is a implementation of an Artificial Intelligence fully written in **Javascript** that learns to play Snake using **Reinforcement Learning**.
+This is an implementation of an Artificial Intelligence fully written in **Javascript** that learns to play the game Snake using **Reinforcement Learning**.

+The AI learns to play the game during its training process (every time it catches a fruit or dies).
+Therefore, **the longer you let it train, the better it gets**!

 ### Play with it...